eloimaduell/Duration/README.md

 # [Duration](http://duration.cc)

+EloiMaduell :: I'm rebuilding it for OF 0.9 and changing ofxUI for ofxDatGui .

 ## Timeline for creative code

 Duration controls change over time.
 With a simple one window approach, the cross platform stand alone application manages lists of tracks to compose changing data over a fixed duration.

 The application sends values over OSC and can be configured through OSC messages.

 ![DurationInterface](http://www.duration.cc/assets/images/duration_screen.png)